BPsych (Hons), MPsych (Clinical)

 Mallika conducts comprehensive psychological assessment to develop individualised treatment plans tailoring to the client needs.
 She uses a variety of treatment modalities including Cognitive Behaviour Therapy (CBT), Acceptance Commitment Therapy (ACT), and Dialectic Behaviour Therapy (DBT).

 Christopher is a warm and inclusive Clinical Psychologist who is passionate about helping adult and young adults feel safe in tackling life’s challenges in a therapeutic partnership.
 He enjoys discovering peoples strengths and helping them see themselves in a new way.
-Christopher is
+Christopher is experienced in treating a wide range of Mental Health Disorders including mood and anxiety disorders, personality disorders as well as addictions and impulse control disorders.
+Christopher has over 10 years of experience in the Community Mental Health and private fields, including specialty treatment for Disordered Gambling behaviour.
+His main approach to treatment is Schema Therapy, but he also practices DBT, Acceptant and Commitment Therapy and CBT.

-was formerly Coordinator for the Liverpool/Fairfield Community Mental Health DBT Program.
+In his experience as a Community Mental Health Clinician, Christopher treated many clients with difficult and complex problems.
+Some examples are clients with severe trauma history, treatment resistant anxiety and depression, as well as ADHD, cognitive difficulties and Psychosis.
+He was formerly Coordinator for the Liverpool/Fairfield Community Mental Health DBT Program.
 Christopher believes the aim of therapy is to equip people with a clearer working model of their strengths and challenges in order to help them relate to their symptoms in a way that makes them

 feel comfortable in their skin, and hopeful about the future, whatever their recovery journey will entail.